xpeppers/starway-to-orione/README.md

-# Starway to Orione: the Orione Team Study Path
+# Starway to Orione: the Orione Team Learning Path

-This is the study path every new dev has to follow when joins our team.
+This is the learning path every new dev has to follow when joins our team.

 This path reflect our team's culture and values, which have its roots in the [agile values and principles](http://agilemanifesto.org/), as well as in those of XP, and in the [software craftsmanship manifesto](http://manifesto.softwarecraftsmanship.org/).

 Please feel free to fork and contribute, add materials, fix the existing ones and propose new stuff.

-## Main study path
+## Main learning path

 ### Session 1 - Intro